 There are many options and the right apartment within your budget for your family is out there.
-Korean houses and apartments can be very nice but it is still difficult to completely meet the U.S. Standard such as size, electric voltage, garage, etc. Everything is negotiable as well so remember that when requesting things like full size refrigerator, water delivery, black out curtains, and transformers.
+Everything is negotiable as well so remember that when requesting things like large water bottles, curtains for your enormous new windows, and transformers.
+Visit the Housing Office webpage below to learn more along the way.